dwyl/elixir-auth-google/README.md

-It's targetted at _complete_ beginners with no prior experience/knowledge of auth "schemes" or "strategies".
+It's targetted at _complete_ beginners with no prior experience/knowledge of auth "schemes" or "strategies". <br />
 Just follow the detailed instructions and you'll be up-and running in 5 minutes.